The Scott Shaw Guide to International Travel: PART I

 Here in the States, culture and fashion is very different from many other countries.
 We, in many cases, allow room for the artist and the fashionista.
 Other cultures do not.
 They find it disrespectful if you show up in casual attire, like tennis shoes.
 For this reason, though I highly recommend you bring a comfortable pair for walking, have a back up.

-Long ago, I realized if you want to wear tennis shoes to do all of your walking and you do not want to weight your luggage down with a traditional pair of hard shoes, there is a great alternative, dance shoes.
-Companies like Capezio, make black dance shoes that literally squish down to almost nothing in your suitcase.
+Long ago I realized if you want to wear tennis shoes to do all of your walking, and you do not want to weight your luggage down with a traditional pair of hard shoes, there is a great alternative, dance shoes.
+Companies like Capezio make black dance shoes that literally squish down to almost nothing in your suitcase.
 When you need to go out to a nice establishment, they look as good as any dress shoe.

 The main thing is, wear shoes that have a rubber style sole.
 You never want to wear shoes with a slick sole.
 And, for women, do not wear high heels.
 I can tell you from personal experiences, as I have been attacked a few times out there on the hard road, if you have to fight and kick someone in the groin, the head, or run, you do not want to be wearing shoes with slick soles or you may fall.
 You need to always be wearing sturdy shoes that you can maneuver in, and if necessary kick ass.

-This leads me to sandals and flip-flops.
+This leads me to the case of sandals and flip-flops.
 No!
 Do not wear them.
 They are not good for long walks.
 They do not look nice, and you will not be allowed to enter many establishments if you are wearing them.
 But, more importantly, they offer your feet no protection.
 If your feet are damaged, much of your trip may be ruined.

 Since 9/11 the rules about what you can and cannot take on airplanes, in regard to shampoos, shaving creams, sunscreen lotions, and the like are continually changing.
 So, you will need to check that out with your particular airline before you travel.
 I can tell you about one experience I had.
 I was flying into Shanghai for an extended stay in the mid 1980s.
-When I unpacked I discovered that my shaving cream had exploded.
+When I unpacked, I discovered that my shaving cream had exploded.
 Now, this was not my first trip to Shanghai and I knew everywhere to go to buy necessary items.
 But, nobody had any shaving cream.
 What I ended up doing was that each day, in the shower, I would soap my face up and in association with the water and the steam I was able to get a pretty good shave.
 The point is, while traveling, you will forget things, lose things, or things will explode and you will not have all of the amenities that you have at home.
 What you need to do is not shut down but explore your options and make new things work for you.

 Here it is: